mikavir/casa-quest/README.md

 ### New Site Users

-- As a new site user, I would like to see a clear logo, so that I can remember the brand.
+- As a new site user, I would like to see a clear logo so that I can remember the brand.
-- As a new site user, I would like to see a clear message of the web app, so that I can understand the web application well.
+- As a new site user, I would like to see a clear message of the web app so that I can understand the web application well.
-- As a new site user, I would like to see a navigation bar, so that I can easily navigate around the site.
+- As a new site user, I would like to see a navigation bar so that I can easily navigate around the site.
-- As a new site user, I would like to see a contact page, so that I can get in touch with the administrators of the application if I need help.
+- As a new site user, I would like to see a contact page so that I can get in touch with the administrators of the application if I need help.
 - As a new site user, I would like to see social media icons so that I can reach out to other sources.

 ### Returning Site Users

 - As a returning site user, I would like to be able to register so that I can have a personal account.
-- As a returning site user, I would like to be able to log in once registered, so that I can keep a track of properties visited.
+- As a returning site user, I would like to be able to log in once registered so that I can keep a track of properties visited.
-- As a returning site user, I would like to be able to make new entries of properties, so that I can keep a log of my properties.
+- As a returning site user, I would like to be able to make new entries of properties so that I can keep a log of my properties.
 - As a returning site user, I would like to edit the information so that I can have more accurate information on the property.
-- As a returning site user, I would like to delete the entry, so that I can eliminate properties that I'm not interested.
+- As a returning site user, I would like to delete the entry so that I can eliminate properties that I'm not interested.
 -  As a returning site user, I would like to see a community of homebuyers so that I can learn more about buying houses.
-- As a returning site user, I would like to be able to make a post in the community of homebuyers, so that I can share my experience.
+- As a returning site user, I would like to be able to make a post in the community of homebuyers so that I can share my experience.
-- As a returning site user, I would like to be able to make a comment in a post in the community of homebuyers, so that I can share my experience.
+- As a returning site user, I would like to be able to make a comment in a post in the community of homebuyers so that I can share my experience.
-- As a returning site user, I would like to be able to change my password, so that I can keep my account secure.
+- As a returning site user, I would like to be able to change my password so that I can keep my account secure.
 - As a returning site user, I would like to be able to mark some properties as my favourite so that I can keep track of my top choices.
 - As a returning site user, I would like to be able to see all the properties that I have added in one page so I can easily compare them.
 - As a returning site user, I would like to be able to log out to keep my session secure from who will be using the same device as me.
 - As a returning site user, I would like to be able to see a map of the location of the house so I can see the facilities nearby.
-- As a returning site user, I would like the ability to access a dedicated page for each house, allowing me to add and view detailed information specific to that property.
+- As a returning site user, I would like the ability to access a dedicated page for each house to add and view detailed information specific to that property.
 - As a returning site user, I would like the ability to add information on that specific property.
 - As a returning site user, I would like the ability to edit information on that specific property.